spree/spree/guides/content/developer/advanced/seo.markdown

 #### Google Analytics integration

-Google Analytics has been integrated into the Spree core and can be managed from the “Analytics Trackers” section of the admin.
+Google Analytics has been integrated into the Spree core and can be managed from the "Analytics Trackers" section of the admin.
 Google Analytics is not included on your store if this preference is not set.
 The Google Analytics setup includes e-commerce conversion tracking.